 The headstones of Virgil "Gus" Grissom, left, and Roger Chaffee are seen after a wreath laying ceremony that was part of NASA's Day of Remembrance, Friday, Feb.
 1, 2013, at Arlington National Cemetery.
 Wreathes were laid in memory of those men and women who lost their lives in the quest for space exploration.
 Photo Credit: (NASA/Bill Ingalls)

-The Space Shuttle Columbia and Space Shuttle Challenger Memorials are seen after a wreath laying ceremony that was part of NASA's Day of Remembrance, Thursday, Jan.
-26, 2023, at Arlington National Cemetery in Arlington, Va.
+The grave markers of Roger Chaffee, and Virgil "Gus" Grissom and from Apollo 1, are seen in this black and white infrared photograph after a wreath laying ceremony that was part of NASA's Day of Remembrance, Thursday, Jan.
+28, 2021, at Arlington National Cemetery in Arlington, Va.
 Wreaths were laid in memory of those men and women who lost their lives in the quest for space exploration.
-Photo Credit: (NASA/Aubrey Gemignani)
+Photo Credit: (NASA/Bill Ingalls)

-NASA Administrator Bill Nelson and NASA Deputy Administrator Pam Melroy lay a wreath at the Space Shuttle Challenger Memorial during a ceremony that was part of NASA's Day of Remembrance, Thursday, Jan.
+A member of The Old Guard, 3rd U.S. Infantry Regiment is seen during a wreath laying ceremony as part of NASA's Day of Remembrance, Thursday, Jan.
 25, 2024, at Arlington National Cemetery in Arlington, Va.
 The wreaths were laid in memory of those men and women who lost their lives in the quest for space exploration.
 Photo Credit: (NASA/Keegan Barber)

-NASA personnel watch the guard-change ceremony at the Tomb of the Unknowns by as part of NASA's Day of Remembrance, Thursday, Jan.
-28, 2021, at Arlington National Cemetery in Arlington, Va.
+Members of The Old Guard, 3rd U.S. Infantry Regiment are seen with a wreath that will be laid at the Tomb of the Unknowns by NASA Administrator Jared Isaacman as part of NASA's Day of Remembrance, Thursday, Jan.
+22, 2026, at Arlington National Cemetery in Arlington, Va.
 Wreaths were laid in memory of those men and women who lost their lives in the quest for space exploration.
-Photo Credit: (NASA/Bill Ingalls)
+Photo Credit: (NASA/Keegan Barber)

 Annie Glenn, wife of former astronaut and U.S. Senator John Glenn receives the folded American flag from Commandant of the U.S. Marine Corps, General Robert B. Neller, during a graveside interment ceremony at Arlington National Cemetery in Virginia on Thursday, April 6, 2017, the day on which Glenn and Annie were married in 1943.
 He was the first American to orbit Earth on Feb.
 20, 1962, in a five-hour flight aboard the Friendship 7 spacecraft.
 In 1998, Glenn broke another record by returning to space at the age of 77 on the Space Shuttle Discovery.
 Photo Credit: (NASA/Aubrey Gemignani)